Caroline Lucas: Brighton Pavilion

 Brighton Pavilion had the highest vote in the 2005 general election for a Green Party candidate when Keith Taylor, a former Green Party Principal Speaker, gained 22% of the vote.
 In 2007, Lucas declared her intention to stand for the Green Party's nomination for the prospective parliamentary candidate in the Brighton Pavilion constituency for the next general election.
 In a letter to party members, she indicated that she would only stand if she won the internal party selection election by more than 10%, to avoid internal division.
 On 18 July 2007, it was announced that Lucas had been selected by the Brighton Green Party.
 Lucas won with 55% of the party ballot against Keith Taylor's 45%.

 In May 2010, Lucas was elected as the first solely-Green MP to Westminster with a majority of 1,252 (Cynog Dafis sat as a 'joint ticket' Plaid Cymru-Green MP from 1992 to 1997).
 She was also the first woman to be elected as an MP for Brighton.
-She delivered her maiden speech on 27 May 2010.
+Lucas delivered her maiden speech on 27 May 2010.

 Lucas opposed the presentation of bare-breasted models on page 3 in The Sun and in 2013 was reprimanded for transgressing the Westminster dress code by wearing a T-shirt with the logo "No More Page Three" to protest against the feature during a Commons debate.

 On 19 August 2013, Lucas was arrested at a non-violent protest against Cuadrilla Resources fracking operations in Sussex.
-She was subsequently charged with obstructing a public highway but was found not guilty on 17 April 2014 at Brighton Magistrates' Court.
+She was subsequently charged with obstructing a public highway, but was found not guilty on 17 April 2014 at Brighton Magistrates' Court.
 Following the hearing, Lucas said: "This judgement is right but this is not a victory or cause for celebration.
 We will continue to campaign to end fracking and only celebrate when our world is on the path to a clean energy future".

 In the 2015 general election, Lucas was re-elected with a much increased majority of 7,967 and vote share.
 In the 2017 general election Lucas increased her majority to 14,689, elected on 52.3% of the vote.
 Her vote majority increased again in the 2019 election by 5% with 33,151 votes.

-In accord with long-standing Green policy, Lucas voted in 2015 for holding the European Union Referendum, but campaigning to stay in the EU with major reform.
+In accord with long-standing Green Party policy, Lucas voted in 2015 for holding the European Union Referendum, but campaigning to stay in the EU with major reform.

 On 8 June 2023, Lucas announced she would not be standing at the 2024 general election.
-On 19 July 2023, it was announced that Siân Berry will be the Green candidate for Lucas' Brighton seat at the next election.
+On 19 July 2023, it was announced that Siân Berry would be the Green candidate for Lucas' Brighton seat at the next election.